walterairs/ESP32photoresistor/README.md

 # Report

 ## Introduction
-Our goal is to see how accurate photoresisting sensor is.
+In this project our aim is to see how accurate photoresisting sensor is.
 How much error we have and what we can do to minimize it.
+Our objectives include researching the uncertainties and error sources of the sensor itself.

 ## Table of Contents
 - [Tools](#Tools)